IQ-Inc/craas/README.md

 # Craas

 Card reading as a service.
-Craas presents a gRPC service, `CardReader`, that publishes card read events to gRPC subscribers.
+Craas presents a TCP server that publishes card read events to TCP subscribers.

 - [X] client debugging. `craas -testing` sets up a REPL so that you can publish arbitrary card events from the command line.
-Useful for testing your subscriber implementation
+Useful for testing your subscriber implementation without having a card reader.
-- [ ] read card events from a serial device
+- [ ] read card events from a serial device.

 ## Usage